TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

    cert is accepted.
 Validation errors, such as untrusted or expired cert, are ignored and do not abort the TLS/SSL handshake.

-   In server mode, no certificate is requested from the client, so the client does not send any for client cert authentication.
+   In server mode, no certificate is requested kutoka the client, so the client does not send any for client cert authentication.

    See the discussion of :ref:`ssl-security` below.